nehanshuvaghasiya/AgroUdyam/frontend/README.md

-# KrishiConnect Frontend
+# AgroUdyam Frontend

-A modern, responsive Next.js frontend application for KrishiConnect - a platform connecting farmers with customers for fresh produce delivery.
+A modern, responsive Next.js frontend application for AgroUdyam - a platform connecting farmers with customers for fresh produce delivery.

 ## 🚀 Features